Akshat-lakum/Multi-agent-ppt-generator/README.md

     ```

 3.  **Set up API keys:**
-    * Create a file named `.env` in the project's root directory.
+    * Create `.env` file in the root directory.
-    * Add your API keys:
+    * Add keys:
         ```env
         GEMINI_API_KEY="Your-Google-AI-Studio-Key"
         PEXELS_API_KEY="Your-Pexels-API-Key"
         ```

 4.  **Prepare Input Files:**
-    * Ensure you have at least one `.pptx` template file (e.g., `edutor_theme.pptx`) inside the `templates/` folder.
-Add more templates (`dark_mode.pptx`, `minimalist.pptx`) if you want theme options.
+    * Ensure template files (e.g., `edutor_theme.pptx`) are in `templates/`.

 ### Usage (Web UI)

-The easiest way to use the generator is via the Streamlit web interface:

-1. Make sure you are in the project's root directory in your terminal.
+1. Navigate to the project's root directory in your terminal.
-2. Run the Streamlit app:
+2. Run:
     ```bash
     streamlit run app.py
     ```
-3. Your browser should open the app automatically.
-4. Use the sidebar to select options (Theme, Tone, Slide Count).
-5. Upload your syllabus PDF.
-6. Click "Generate Presentation".
-7. Download buttons for the `.pptx` (and `.pdf` if conversion succeeds) will appear.
+3. Use the sidebar for options, upload PDF, click "Generate".
+4. Download buttons appear upon completion.

 ### Usage (Command Line - Basic)

-You can also run the pipeline directly from the command line for testing:

-1. Place your syllabus inside the `data/` folder and name it `syllabus.pdf`.
-2. Run the main script:
+1. Place `syllabus.pdf` in `data/`.
+2. Run:
     ```bash
     python main.py
     ```
-    This will use default settings (e.g., "Beginner" tone, 10 slides, "edutor\_theme.pptx").
-The output files will be saved in the `output/` folder.
+    Output files are saved in `output/`.

 ---

-##  Example Output
+## ✨ Example Output

-Here is an example of a slide generated by the system, featuring AI-structured text and a relevant image:
+Here is an example of a slide generated by the system:

 ![Example Slide](docs/example_slide.png)

-*(Optional: Add an example of a generated diagram if you have one)*
+*(Optional: Add an example of a generated diagram or chart)*